rgildiaz/ITI/projects/gravwell/README.md

     />
 </figure>

 Storage in Gravwell is handled by [indexers](https://documentation.gravwell.io/configuration/configuration.html#indexer-configuration).
 As shown above, an indexer can contain many wells, which each contain one or many storage arrays.
 Using this architecture, each indexer can properly handle requests for multiple [tags](#tags).
-If a data source requires a different amount of resources than another source that is handled by the same indexer, those resources can be allocated on a per-well basis, allowing for each indexer to maintain the same functionality while increasing performance.
+This means that resources can be allocated on a per-well basis, allowing for each indexer to maintain the same functionality while preventing bottlenecks.

 Gravwell stores unstructured data, using a **schema-on-read** approach to [analysis](#analysis) and [search](#search).
 This is great for importing data quickly, [storing anything](#ingest-anything), or changing the way old data is structured; however, it means that searching and dashboarding is much slower than a more traditional schema-on-write approach.